 Respondents in the study mostly felt courts are less likely to award equal child custody than the respondents preferred.
 Generally, those asked felt that courts would award less parenting time to fathers than the respondents themselves would award.

 The study may indicate the public views courts as acting with a bias towards giving mothers more time with the children.
 Whether or not this is true, it may have an affect on divorcing couples and how they approach custody decisions.
+Mediation is a great way to keep the decision making in the parents hands and not up to a judge.
+Contact us to set up a time for a mediation.

-A Family Law Attorney Can Help
+A Family Law Mediator Can Help